-While none of our experiments speak to precisely why voters perceive vote buying and public goods provision as substitutes, our qualitative data sheds some light.
-Voters in Nepal interviewed during the scoping phase for our study intuitively sense the tradeoffs between the campaign period and the in-office period.
-Focus group discussion participants in Dhading argued that, "those who win the election with [vote buying] never devote themselves [to the] developmental work of the village and their commitment for social services and welfare cannot be expected to be stable."
+While none of our experiments speaks to precisely why voters perceive vote buying and public goods provision as substitutes, our qualitative data shed some light.
+Voters in Nepal interviewed during the scoping phase for our study intuitively sense the tradeoffs between the campaign period and the inoffice period.
+Focus group discussion participants in Dhading argued that "those who win the election with [vote buying] never devote themselves [to the] developmental work of the village and their commitment for social services and welfare cannot be expected to be stable."
 Similarly, a civil society leader in Pokhara said, "Who buys votes with money never develops [the] constituency."
 A few of those interviewed explicitly stated the monetary opportunity cost of spending money on vote buying.
 One community leader in Dhading said that candidates who engage in vote buying during the campaign period need to "recoup" their money once they are in office, implying they siphon funds from the public purse to do so.
 In the same vein, two (separately) interviewed voters in Dhading discussed a local example of a politician going bankrupt when he lost an election.

-Critically, poor and wealthy voters in our sample in Nepal do not differ in their belief that campaign-period vote buying and in-office public goods provision are substitutes.
+Critically, poor and wealthy voters in our sample in Nepal do not differ in their belief that campaignperiod vote buying and in-office public goods provision are substitutes.
 They also do not differentially incorporate this belief in their voting choices.
 However, separate from their beliefs regarding the substitutability of vote buying and public goods provision, wealthy voters are marginally more likely to vote against vote-buying candidates, particularly those who offer cash payments.
-Collectively, these findings provide preliminary evidence that it is means, not preferences, that enables wealthy voters to reject vote-buying offers and vote for candidates they perceive as likely to provide public goods in office.
-Interventions that enable poor voters to do the same - to exercise their right to support candidates they think will be the best representatives - have the potential to improve the quality of elections and the democratic process.
+Collectively, these findings provide preliminary evidence that it is means, not preferences, that enables wealthy voters to reject votebuying offers and vote for candidates they perceive as likely to provide public goods in office.
+Interventions that enable poor voters to do the same-to exercise their right to support candidates they think will be the best representatives-have the potential to improve the quality of elections and the democratic process.

 There are several important caveats to our findings.
-First, we are achieving variation by manipulating hypothetical profiles (in this case, of candidates), a more artificial experimental treatment than in other experiments on vote buying and clientelism (e.g., the field experiment varying real political party campaign messages executed by Wantchekon (2003)).
+First, we are achieving variation by manipulating hypothetical profiles (in this case, of candidates), which is a more artificial experimental treatment than in other experiments on vote buying and clientelism (e.g., the field experiment varying real political party campaign messages executed by Wantchekon, 2003).
 We argue that our extensive piloting to identify both vote-buying benefits and public goods promises that were prevalent and believable in Nepal made the survey experimental treatments realistic, if not real.

 Still, the experimental treatments cannot deliver the usual contextual factors that are present when a vote-buying offer or public goods promise is made.
-The context would undoubtedly affect whether or not a given voter accepts or rejects a vote-buying offer and then subsequently votes for or does not vote for the candidate.
-That said, we have no reason to believe that these contextual factors would affect the voters' beliefs about substitutability between vote buying and public goods provision.
-Further, even if these contextual factors do affect beliefs about substitutability, it seems unlikely they would do so in a way that would render our findings systematically biased.
+Voters who perceive an anonymous candidate to be engaging in substitution between vote-buying and public goods provision might, in principle, interpret things differently for a real-life candidate whom they know.
+The robustness of our findings to candidate familiarity is, therefore, an important avenue for future research.